 Services

-Divine Spellcasters are less reluctant to use their powers to call upon the elements for the benefits of others.
+Divine Spellcasters are less reluctant to use their granted powers for the benefits of others.
 Divine Spellcasters may be found in Towns, and rarely, in Large Villages.
-They take care to not use their powers excessively, so as to avoid drawing the attention of the Arcane Council’s Sentinels.
+They still take care to not use their powers excessively, so as to avoid drawing the unwarranted attention of the Arcane Council’s Sentinels.
+They are also known to command a high price for such services.

 Healing